 The End of Sisyphus emerged from questions about our most basic human motivations, in particular the understanding and fear that humans have of their own mortality…

 "Stranger Kin disregards the aesthetics of cis-genders in an exhaustive, visceral exploration, and irresistibly lays bare questions of human intimacy, relativity, and power." - ACDA Northwest Region Conference adjudicators, 2018.

-It was an exhillarating pleasure to create Flood for Repertory Dance Theatre's spring concert, CURRENT.
-Initially developed with seven artists of the company over the course of five days during the summer of 2017, the work finally made its way to the stage for its premiered April 12-14, 2018.
+It was an exhilarating pleasure to create Flood for Repertory Dance Theatre's spring concert, CURRENT.
+Developed with seven artists of the company over the course of five days during the summer of 2017, the work finally made its way to the stage for its premiere April 12-14, 2018.
 Set to a haunting score by Anna Þorvaldsdóttir, the work careened with physical tension.